bxparks/AceSegment/README.md

 * This library does not currently support daisy-chaining of the MAX7219 controller or the 74HC595 controller to create LED modules with more than 8 digits.
+* `Ht16k33Module`
-* The `Ht16k33Module` class does not support blinking the digits as supported by the HT16K33 controller chip.
+    * The `Ht16k33Module` class does not support blinking the digits using the built-in hardware feature of the HT16K33 controller chip.
-    * It should be pretty simple to add.
-    * I have not done the work because I don't use this feature.
+        * Should be relatively simple to add, but I have not done the work because I don't use this feature.
+    * The HT16K33 chip supports up to 16 segments per digit, but AceSegment supports only 8 segments per digit.
 * Some LED controllers (TM1637, HT16K33) have hardware support for scanning key matrices.
 AceSegment does not support this feature.